tensorfreitas/lunatask-mcp/README.md

 uv run lunatask-mcp --config-file /path/to/your/config.toml
 ```

-Note: To create an acess token open Lunatask app, open application settings, head to "Access tokens" section, and create a new access token.
+Note: To create an access token open LunaTask app, open application settings, head to "Access tokens" section, and create a new access token.
 Then, click "Copy to clipboard", and paste it in the `lunatask_bearer_token` field in the config file.

 ### Configuration Methods